9

 A small hand, still warm from exercise, caught Terra's wrist.
 Terra tried to grab Diode's wrist in return, but she evaded the attempt.
 Then she left, saying she was taking a bath.
 For a brief moment, the smell of sweat mixed with her usual smoky botanical scent and left a peculiar, invisible trail in her wake.

-Still, Diode maintained some distance—like she had a moment earlier, casually drawing an invisible line between herself and Terra that was as impassable as a mountain border.
-Terra was aware she was doing that, and she knew with certainty what lay on the other side of that mountain pass was incredibly vast.
+Still, Diode maintained some distance—like she had a moment earlier, casually drawing an invisible line as impassable as a mountain border between herself and Terra.
+Terra already knew with certainty what lay on the other side of that mountain pass was incredibly vast, too.
+It seemed to her that Diode was also aware of that border and was only watching her behavior to decide whether to pull her across.
+Terra already expected her to do so.

-It made her feel nice when Diode touched her.
-Much more importantly, Diode had become someone she wanted to be touched by.
-Diode wasn't just simply being allowed to remain in the house; Terra was enjoying her stay.
-Savoring it.
-She was the first person Terra ever wanted to let within touching range.
+It felt nice when Diode touched her.
+Far more importantly, Diode had become someone she was willing to touch.
+Diode wasn't just simply allowed to remain in the house; Terra enjoyed her presence.
+Savored it.
+She was the first person Terra ever wanted to allow within touching range.

 “You're welcome to accept at any time as long as you have the resolve to do it.
 By the way, when are you going to stop camping out by the door?
 Peeking in by yourself isn't how group bathing works, so if you want to look you're going to have to come in.
 Are you ready for that?!”